-- (1) Contractor shall have given written notice to the Procurement Officer, or designee of such officer: - (a) prior to the commencement of the work involved, if at that time the Contractor knows of the occurrence of such action or omission; - (b) within 30 days after the Contractor knows of the occurrence of such action or omission, if the Contractor did not have such knowledge prior to the commencement of the work; or - (c) within such further time as may be allowed by the Procurement Officer in writing.
+- 6. CLAIMS BASED ON GOVERNMENT'S ACTIONS OR OMISSIONS.
+Claims Based on Government's Actions or Omissions Clause, are as follows: - a.
+Notice of Claim.
+If any action or omission on the part of Procurement Officer, or designee of such officer, requiring performance changes within the scope of the contract constitutes the basis for a claim by the Offeror for additional compensation, damages, or an extension of time for completion, Offeror shall continue with performance of the contract in compliance with the directions or orders of such officials, but by so doing, the Offeror shall not be deemed to have prejudiced any claim for additional compensation, damages, or an extension of time for completion; provided: - (1) Offeror shall have given written notice to the Procurement Officer, or designee of such officer: - (a) prior to the commencement of the work involved, if at that time the Offeror knows of the occurrence of such action or omission; - (b) within 30 days after the Offeror knows of the occurrence of such action or omission, if the Offeror did not have such knowledge prior to the commencement of the work; or - (c) within such further time as may be allowed by the Procurement Officer in writing.

-This notice shall state that the Contractor regards the act or omission as a reason which may entitle the Contractor to additional compensation, damages, or an extension of time.
+This notice shall state that the Offeror regards the act or omission as a reason which may entitle the Offeror to additional compensation, damages, or an extension of time.
 The Procurement Officer or designee of such officer, upon receipt of such notice, may rescind such action, remedy such omission, or take such other steps as may be deemed advisable in the discretion of the Procurement Officer or designee of such officer.